kmambo/kubernetes-pydantic-asyncio-client/docs/AdmissionregistrationV1beta1Api.md

 async with kubernetes_asyncio_pydantic.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = kubernetes_asyncio_pydantic.AdmissionregistrationV1beta1Api(api_client)
-    name = 'name_example' # str | name of the MutatingAdmissionPolicyBinding
+    name = 'name_example' # str | name of the ValidatingAdmissionPolicyBinding
     pretty = 'pretty_example' # str | If 'true', then the output is pretty printed.
 Defaults to 'false' unless the user-agent indicates a browser or command-line HTTP tool (curl and wget). (optional) dry_run = 'dry_run_example' # str | When present, indicates that modifications should not be persisted.
 An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
 Valid values are: - All: all dry run stages will be processed (optional) grace_period_seconds = 56 # int | The duration in seconds before the object should be deleted.
 Value must be non-negative integer.
 The value zero indicates delete immediately.
 If this value is nil, the default grace period for the specified type will be used.
 Defaults to a per object value if not specified. zero means delete immediately. (optional)